 The above situation may also occur as a result of Access database corruption.
-In such circumstances, you need to take help of proficient Access recovery software.
-Stellar Phoenix Access Recovery is an excellent tool that safely repairs corrupt MDB or ACCDB files to retrieve precious tables, queries, forms (with VBA code), reports, hyper-links, OLE object fields, and other Access database objects.
-The software supports MS Access 2010, 2007, 2003, 2002, and 2000.
+In such circumstances, you need to take help of Stellar Phoenix Access Database Repair.
+It is an excellent tool that safely repairs corrupt MDB or ACCDB files to retrieve precious tables, queries, forms (with VBA code), reports, hyper-links, OLE object fields, and other Access database objects.
+The software supports MS Access 2016, 2013, 2010, 2007, 2003, 2002, and 2000.

-You need to follow the steps given below to recover your corrupt Access database using Stellar Phoenix Access Recovery:
+You need to follow the steps given below to recover your corrupt Access database using Stellar Phoenix Access Database Repair:

-Start Stellar Phoenix Access Recovery.
-The main interface of the software appears with a Select File dialog box.
+Start the software, main interface of the software appears with a Select File dialog box.

 In the dialog box, you can either select an Access database or search for Access databases in any specific drive or volume.